damascenodiego/damascenodiego.github.io/_pages/about.md

 I am former _Student supervisor_ and _Online tutor_ of the
 [Postgraduate course on Applied Computing in Education](http://especializacao.icmc.usp.br/) at University of Sao Paulo (CAE-USP).
-From March to November 2020, I worked in the CAE-USP supervising students of the developing studies on _Educational Data Mining_ and producing video content to a module
+From March to November 2020, I worked in the CAE-USP course supervising students developing term papers on _Educational Data Mining_ and producing video content to a module